UniversalDependencies/UD_Odia-ODTB/README.md

 # Acknowledgments

-We would like to thank the EU’s Horizon 2020 Research and Innovation programme through the ELEXIS project under grant agreement No. 731015 for the research support.The authors thank Dr. Daniel Zeman (UFAL, Charles University) for his encouragement and support in building ODTB.
+We would like to thank the EU’s Horizon 2020 Research and Innovation programme through the ELEXIS project under grant agreement No. 731015 for the research support.
+The authors thank Dr. Daniel Zeman (UFAL, Charles University) for his encouragement and support in building ODTB.

 ## References